SYMPTOMS

 modified date/time.

-NOTE: An easy method to determine the message ID within a large
+NOTE: An easy method to determine the message ID within a large list of junk

-option.
-This will display the exact message ID of the message.
+will display the exact message ID of the message.

 Example: